···

 Without a plan for what's next, insights stay theoretical.

-Sometimes the desire for a retreat is really about wanting a fresh start — a clean break from what's not working.
 When the urge is less about growth and more about reset, it can help to look at what a fresh start actually requires.

 When It's About Starting Fresh